Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Introduction

-First, we study the most fundamental version of \reachfast where there is a single source in the graph.
-Here we distinguish between two cases: either some constraint on the delays is imposed, or no such constraints exist.
-We study two natural constrained versions that can appear in real life: \begin{itemize} \item $\reachfast(k)$, where $k$ bounds the number of edges we can delay; \item $\reachfasttotal(k)$, where $k$ bounds the overall delay over all edges. \end{itemize} In Theorem~\ref{thm:one-source-hard} we prove that both constrained versions are \Wtwo-hard, and thus \NP-hard, when parameterized by $k$.
-We complement these negative results with Algorithm~\ref{alg:one-source} that solves (unconstrained) \reachfast in polynomial time.
+The problem studied, which we term \reachfast, can be summarized as follows.
+Given a temporal graph and a set of sources, {\em shift} some temporal edges, i.e., {\em advance} or {\em delay}, such that the maximum time any source needs to reach all the vertices is {\em minimized}.
+First, we study \reachfast with a single source in the graph.
+We distinguish between two cases: either some constraint on advances/delays is imposed, or no such constraints exist.
+We study two natural constrained versions that can appear in real life scenarios: \begin{itemize} \item $\reachfast(k)$, where $k$ bounds the number of edges shifted; \item $\reachfasttotal(k)$, where $k$ bounds the sum of absolute shifts over all edges. \end{itemize} In Theorem~\ref{thm:one-source-hard} we prove that both constrained versions are \Wtwo-hard when parameterized by $k$, and \NP-hard otherwise.
+We complement these negative results with \iflong Algorithm~\ref{alg:one-source} \fi \ifshort an algorithm \fi that solves (unconstrained) \reachfast in polynomial time.
+Apparently, the problem becomes tractable the moment we remove the constraints on shifts.